 Introduction

 Humans and animals constantly face the choice between exploiting options that are known to be good and exploring unknown options in the hope of discovering better options for the future.
-Humans face it in scenarios from simple choices like deciding whether to explore a new restaurant for dinner, to important life decisions such as deciding whether to explore a new career, while animals face it when deciding whether to explore and forage for food, territory or mate.
+Humans face this dilemma in scenarios from simple choices like deciding whether to explore a new restaurant for dinner, to important life decisions such as deciding whether to explore a new career, while animals face it when deciding whether to explore and forage for food, territory and mate.
 The cognitive ability to balance exploration and exploitation is vital to animal and human’s survival and success.
 In recent years, the study of explore-exploit decisions in humans and animals have become an active field (Mehlhorn et al., 2015, Wilson et al., 2020).

-Although an optimal solution to explore-exploit decisions is in general computationally intractable (Bellman, 1954).
-Humans and animals are thought to use approximations or heuristics in making explore-exploit decisions.
+Although an optimal solution to explore-exploit decisions is, in general, computationally intractable (Bellman, 1954), humans and animals are thought to use approximations or heuristics in making explore-exploit decisions.
 Previous research revealed that subjects were likely to use one or both of two main heuristics.
 The first is an information-driven heuristic known as directed exploration in which action is biased towards the more uncertain option (Krebs et al., 1978, Meyer and Shi, 1995, Banks et al., 1997, Frank et al., 2009, Steyvers et al., 2009, Lee et al., 2011, Payzan-LeNestour and Bossaerts, 2012, Zhang and Yu, 2013, Wilson et al., 2014) .
 The second is an error-driven heuristic known as random exploration in which exploratory actions with suboptimal estimates of value are chosen by chance (Kao et al., 2005, Badre et al., 2012, Wilson et al., 2014, Gershman, 2018, 2019).
 In particular, recent studies showed that humans were able to adapt the extent to which they explore with the horizon context, i.e. the number of future choices remaining (Wilson et al., 2014).
 Horizon adaptation is thought to be a hallmark of exploration.

 Relatively few studies have investigated how animals, in particular rodents, make explore-exploit decisions.
 To study such behavior, most existing rodent explore-exploit studies took the approach of a reversal learning paradigm.
 In the reversal learning design, animals choose between two options where one is better than the other.
 These can be options with high vs low costs (Beeler et al., 2010), options with large reward and short delay vs small reward and long delay (Laskowski et al., 2016) , or binary reward options with high vs low probabilities (Parker et al., 2016, Cinotti et al., 2019, Verharen et al., 2020).
 As animals explore the two options they will eventually converge to the better option and keep exploiting it, until the outcome of the two options are swapped.
 Deviating from the previously exploited option after reversal is considered exploration in these tasks.
 Rodents are reported to use a set of win-stay lose-shift strategies which are effective in solving these reversal learning problems.